Blueprint Travelers

 Easy – Moderate

 Starting from the Post Office at the End of the World, this trail goes along the coast of the Beagle Channel, with incredible views of the channel and mountains that surround it.
-You walk through the forest, along the beaches, and through meadows with beautiful views everywhere you walk.
+You walk through the forest, along the beaches, and through meadows with beautiful views everywhere you go.

 A rocky coastline with some trees coming out of the rocks - Tierra del Fuego National Park